AnnieL1229/foodcom-recipe-analysis/README.md

 To test this, we performed 1,000 permutations, shuffling the missingness labels and recalculating the difference in mean `prop_total_fat` each time.
 This created an empirical distribution of differences under the null hypothesis.

 <iframe
-  src="MAR_fat.html"
+  src="graphs/MAR_fat.html"
   width="800"
   height="600"
   frameborder="0"
 ></iframe>

 The observed difference of 0.0032 (marked by the red vertical line) falls within the expected range under the null distribution.
-The computed p-value (0.3590) is greater than 0.05, so we fail to reject the null hypothesis.
-This suggests that there is no strong evidence that missing ratings are systematically related to fat content (`prop_total_fat`).
+The computed p-value (0.3590) is greater than 0.05, so we **fail to reject the null hypothesis**.
+This suggests that there is no strong evidence that missing ratings are dependent on fat content (`prop_total_fat`).

 **2. Testing Dependency on `n_steps`**

-To determine whether the missingness of `avg_rating` is related to the complexity of a recipe, we conducted a permutation test using `n_steps`.

 - **Null Hypothesis (H₀):** The missingness of `avg_rating` is independent of `n_steps`.
 - **Alternative Hypothesis (H₁):** The missingness of `avg_rating` depends on `n_steps`, meaning recipes with missing ratings systematically differ in the number of steps.